Inzaniak/sd-webui-ranbooru/README.md

 - **Shuffle Tags**: This shuffle the tags before adding them to the text.
 - **Convert** "\_" to Spaces": This convert \_ to spaces in the tags.
 - **Use the same prompt for all images**: This use the same prompt for all the generated images in the same batch.
 If not selected, each image will have a different prompt.
+- **Fringe Benefits**: This option is available only for Gelbooru and enables all the hidden content available on the website.
+This is equivalent to enabling the "Display all site content" flag in the Gelbooru website settings.
 - **Limit Tags**: This limits the number of tags to use in percentage of the original tags.
 For example, if you set it to 50, it will use only half of the tags.
 - **Max Tags**: This limits the number of tags to use.
 - **Change Background**: This tries to change the background of the parsed tags by adding or removing specific tags